skiano/dumd/README.md

 ### why

 Sometimes you know exactly what modules you want on a page, and all you want is for them to load asynchronously and instantiate in the correct order.
 If none of them are inline, you can sort of achieve this with `defered` attributes.
-However, deferred is not gaurenteed to execute in source order if inlined scripts depend on non-inlined scripts.
+However, there are many reports of inconsistancies with how defered scripts are haandled (especially if some are inline).

 ### what it does